florian-lup/comment-crunch/README.md

 - Highlight positive and negative comments with direct quotes
 - Identify interesting insights and questions from viewers
 - Clean, modern UI with responsive design
+- Support for multiple LLM providers (OpenAI and Google Gemini)
+- Switch between providers via environment variable

 ## Prerequisites

 - Node.js 18+ and npm
 - YouTube Data API key
-- OpenAI API key with access to GPT-4o
+- OpenAI API key with access to GPT-4o (if using OpenAI)
+- Google AI API key with access to Gemini models (if using Gemini)

 ## Getting Started